planetrenox/CZOS/README.md

 ###### Ignore the errors after import, open scene Level1 & you can enter playmode as long as Steam isn't offline.

+if you have questions during the setup, send an email to cityzoomer@protonmail.com